-Billy Graham’s Death: Net Worth, Son Franklin Graham, Wife Ruth Graham And Other Facts About The US Evangelist
+Billy Graham’s Death: The Net Worth And Family, Find Out About His Son Franklin And Wife Ruth

 His book, Hope For Each Day, had sold over a million copies by 2014, according to Harper Collins.

-Graham was best known for hosting the annual Billy Graham Crusades, which he began in 40s, until his retirement in 2005.
+Graham was best known for hosting the annual Billy Graham Crusades, which he began in the 40s and continued until his retirement in 2005.

 Despite his retirement, Graham continued to provide spiritual counsel to numerous presidents, including Barack Obama.
 He used his influence to help end racial segregation and invited Martin Luther King Jr. to preach alongside him in the 1950s.